 Prod: this should be Listing 3-1.
 Please fix, and renumber all remaining listings consecutively: e.g., Listing 3-2, Listing 3-3, etc.

 Function definitions are also statements; the entire preceding example is a statement in itself.
+(As we’ll see below, calling a function is not a statement, though.)

 Statements do not return values.
 Therefore, you can’t assign a let statement to another variable, as the following code tries to do; you’ll get an error: